Pueblo County Planning Commission

 - City of Pueblo Amendments to the PARDP (Pueblo Springs Ranch)

 WHY: The Pueblo County Planning Commission is on the forefront of some of the major ongoing issues in Pueblo County.
 The Planning Commission’s roles are to plan and to help regulate land use to ensure orderly development and care for the environment consistent with protection of constitutional rights.
 It is guided in those roles by federal and state laws and standards adopted by the Board of County Commissioners in the Pueblo County Land Use Regulations (LUR) and other County regulations.

-The general public, permit applicants, state and federal agencies, other County departments and the Pueblo County Board of Commissioners are all customers of the Department of Planning and Development and the Planning Commission: All need to be heard fairly and addressed respectfully.
+The general public, permit applicants, State and federal agencies, other County departments and the Pueblo County Board of Commissioners are all customers of the Department of Planning and Development and the Planning Commission; all need to be heard fairly and addressed respectfully.
 As required by law, public notice is sent to owners of property located within 300' of the subject property and published in a newspaper of general circulation (typically the Pueblo Chieftain legal section).
-The purpose of noticing is to assure that everyone affected by a change in land use is notified of their opportunity to declare themselves at the appropriate public hearing.
+The purpose of notice is to assure that everyone affected by a change in land use is notified of their opportunity to declare themselves at the appropriate public hearing.